monstercameron/Modern_os/wants.md

-create a task manager that simlate our mock de, it should be able to kill running apps

 simulat eteh same strat for for the taskbar, use pub/sub to connect from taskbar to window controls

 next add window resizing